vsemi/anti-tailgating/README.md

 # Quick Start

-#### 0. Very important: make sure there is no person or any objects in the FOV area, which those objects normally should not be there, ie ladders, stools, boxes etd.
+### Very important: make sure there is no person or any non-fixed objects in the FOV area, ie ladders, stools, boxes etd, before powering on the device.

 #### 1. Connect the people counting device to 5V USB Type-C power adaptor, and power on
 #### 2. Wait for the 10 blinks of the green light on the device
 #### 3. Device is ready